Cyber security for in-service vessel

 - Earn a CYBER MANAGED class notation

-- Comply with mandatory IMO regulations for cyber risk management for in-service vessels
+- Comply with mandatory IMO regulations for effective cyber risk management for in-service vessels

-To begin their cyber security journey, ship owners must develop a complete inventory of at-risk systems.
+To begin their cyber security journey, ship owners must develop a complete inventory of connected systems.
 This inventory covers all onboard and some onshore Operation Technology (OT) and Information Technology (IT) systems and equipment.
-BV Solutions M&O supports owners in mapping a holistic overview of their connected systems, paving the way for a better understanding of potential risk areas.
+BV Solutions M&O supports owners in mapping a holistic overview of their connected systems, paving the way for a better understanding of the potential cyber surface of attack.

 Following the mapping of IT and OT systems, in-service vessels should undergo a cyber risk analysis that assesses threats and vulnerable areas.
-BV Solutions M&O can help owners determine relevant risks, evaluate equipment vulnerability to attack, and assess mitigation measures to be applied.
+BV Solutions M&O can help owners evaluate how critical equipment is, and assess mitigation measures to be applied.

 Develop cyber risk management policy and procedures

-Once a cyber risk analysis has been conducted, ship owners can develop a cyber policy and procedures for cyber risk management tailored to their in-service vessel.
-BV Solutions M&O supports owners in creating a cyber policy that addresses onboard cyber security rules and defines crewmembers’ roles and responsibilities, in accordance with the International Safety Management (ISM) Code.
+Ship owners must develop cyber risk management policy and procedures for their whole in-service fleet.
+BV Solutions M&O supports owners in creating a cyber policy that addresses onboard cyber security rules, roles and responsibilities, in accordance with the International Safety Management (ISM) Code.

 Comply with IMO regulations for cyber security